MakinaHQ/makina-core/SPECIFICATIONS.md

 Roles use in makina core contracts are defined as follows:

-- `SUPER_ADMIN_ROLE` - roleId `0` - the Access Manager super admin.
+- `ADMIN_ROLE` - roleId `0` - the Access Manager super admin.
 Can grant and revoke any role.
 Set by default in the Access Manager constructor.
-- `MAKINA_ADMIN_ROLE` - roleId `1` - the address allowed to set the entities that manage strategies.
+- `STRATEGY_DEPLOYER_ROLE` - roleId `1` - the address allowed to deploy new strategies.
-- `DEPLOYER_ROLE` - roleId `2` - the address allowed to deploy new strategies.
+- `STRATEGY_CONFIG_ROLE` - roleId `2` - the address allowed to set the entities that manage strategies.
-- `MAINTAINER_ROLE` - roleId `3` - the address allowed to perform setup and maintenance on core contracts.
+- `INFRA_CONFIG_ROLE` - roleId `3` - the address allowed to perform setup and maintenance on shared core contracts.